 - Percent Uplift: Since we can reasonable assume that most businesses are trying to make more revenue than the prior year, the assessment could reflect an increase from the previous year’s revenue number.

 We also automatically look back into prior years and charge on the highest previously declared revenue amount.
-Each municipality should set criteria that best reflect their own community as long as their consistent.
+These are all examples of ways you can set the assessment amount that either your software may allow for, or you can calculate by exporting your data into Excel.
+Each municipality should set criteria that best reflect their own community as long as they’re consistent.

 What Should the Assessment Look Like?